Chatham Square: Kimlau War Memorial

 The Kimlau War Memorial was erected by the American Legion, Lt.
 B.R.
 Kimlau Post 1291 in 1961 to honor United States service members of Chinese ancestry who have fought and died serving their country.
 The arch is named after 26-year-old 2nd Lt.
 Benjamin Ralph Kimlau, an aircraft commander in the 380th Bombardment Group who was shot down on a mission over Los Negros Island on March 5, 1944 during World War II.
 The memorial was designed by Poy Gum Lee and bears calligraphy by calligrapher and poet Yu Youren (于右任).
 The New York City Landmarks Preservation Commission designated the memorial as a landmark in June 2021.

-There also is a larger-than-lifesize bronze statue of Lin Zexu in the square, sculpted by Li Wei-Si.
+In the square, there is also a larger-than-life bronze statue sculpted by Li Wei-Si of Qing dynasty official Lin Zexu, who made great efforts to curb the trade of opium in China.

 Transportation

 Chatham Square was a major station on both the Second Avenue Elevated Line and the Third Avenue Elevated Line of the New York City Subway.
 These lines respectively closed in 1942 and 1955, in anticipation of being replaced by the Second Avenue Subway, which was postponed repeatedly.
 Phase 1 of the Second Avenue Subway on the Upper East Side opened in 2017.
 A new station is proposed for Chatham Square as part of Phase 4, though as of 2016, no timeline or funding has been allocated.

 The routes stop on nearby streets.